r-lyeh/FWK.Archive/README.md

 - Disable automatic cooking by using `--with-cook-jobs=0` flag (not recommended).
 - Cook from command-line by running [`cook.*` binaries](art/editor/tools/).
 - Linux/OSX users can optionally install wine and use the Windows pipeline instead (by using `--with-wine` flag).
+- Generate a Visual Studio solution by dropping `fwk.h, fwk.c and fwk` files into it.
+- Faster builds by typing `MAKE.bat tcc` (Win/Linux).
 - Get smaller .exes by compiling with `/Os /Ox /O2 /Oy /GL /GF /MT /DNDEBUG /Gw /link /OPT:ICF /LTCG` (vc).
 <!-- - On windows + vc, you can use `make bindings` or `make docs` to generate everything prior to a release -->